 Please, let me know in the comments what you thought of them and if I missed another one that should be here.

 Here is the list.

-The best server to play riichi mahjong online out there isn't really in English.
+The best server to play riichi mahjong online out there isn't originally in English.
 The best online mahjong server is undoubtedly tenhou.net

-It doesn't require a lot of Japanese knowledge to use anyway, but there is a way to change the interface into English.
+It doesn't take a lot of Japanese knowledge to use, but you can still always change the interface to English.